Both Kargil courier sorties cancelled due to bad weather

-SRINAGAR: Both the Kargil courier sorties to Jammu, which were planned on Tuesday have been cancelled due to bad weather.
+SRINAGAR: Both the Kargil courier sorties to Jammu, which were planned on Thursday were cancelled due to bad weather.

 However, due to bad weather both the sorties were cancelled, Er Ali said.